gardener/landscaper/docs/level_0/first_example_installation.md

 ## Step 1

 We want to deploy the nginx on some target cluster.
-Landscaper needs this access information to execute the deployment.
-Therefore, we create a custom resource of type Target in some namespace `demo` on the cluster where Landscaper is running:
+Landscaper needs the access information for this cluster to execute the deployment.
+Therefore, we create a custom resource of type Target in some namespace `demo` on the cluster watched by Landscaper:

 ```yaml
 apiVersion: landscaper.gardener.cloud/v1alpha1